Vasilena5525/Sound-and-Image-Processing-/README.md

 # Project 5 - Generative images using pixels
 P5 link: https://editor.p5js.org/vasilenastmv/present/8yiVjxVhY

-In this sketch I have pixelated an image by breaking it donw into small black and white rectangles by remapping the values from one range to another.
+In this sketch I have pixelated an image by breaking it down into small black and white rectangles by remapping the values from one range to another.

 <img width="400" alt="generpix screenshot" src="https://user-images.githubusercontent.com/62107988/84375321-0dc50700-abe8-11ea-96ba-6b98f61e663c.png">